Solo Exhibition of the 2021 Eramboo Artist in Residence

 Location: Eramboo Artist Environment, 304 McCarrs Creek Rd, Terrey Hills

-The 2021 Northern Beaches Artist in Residence at Eramboo, fibre artist Catriona Pollard’s seventh solo exhibition ‘The Volume of Hope’ explores the relationship between nature and hope.
+The 2021 Northern Beaches Artist in Residence at Eramboo, fibre artist Catriona Pollard’s seventh solo exhibition ‘The Volume of Hope’ explores the relationship between nature

 By sharing the dialogue with natural materials and allowing them to inform the narrative, the artworks address humans’ relationship with nature and its tangible impact on hope, with the ultimate aim of moving people closer to hope for the wellbeing of all – both human and the more than human world.